 People with SCD can have attacks of very severe pain, get serious, life-threatening infections and are usually anaemic (their bodies have difficulty carrying oxygen).
-Babies with SCD can receive early treatment, including immunisations and antibiotics, which, along with support from their It is best to have the test before you are 10 weeks pregnant parents, will help prevent serious illness and allow them to live a healthier life.
+Babies with SCD can receive early treatment, including immunisations and antibiotics, which, along with support from their It is best to have the test before you are 10 weeks pregnant parents, will help prevent serious illness and allow the child to live a healthier life.

-People with thalassaemia major are very anaemic and need a blood transfusion every 3 to 5 weeks, and injections and medicines throughout their lives.
+People with thalassaemia major are very anaemic and need blood transfusion every 4 to 6 weeks and injections and medicines throughout their lives.
 There are also other, less common, less serious haemoglobin diseases that may be found.

-SCD and thalassaemia are inherited diseases that are passed on from parents to children through unusual haemoglobin genes.
+Sickle cell and thalassaemia are inherited diseases that are passed on from parents to children through unusual haemoglobin genes.
 Genes are the codes in our bodies for things such as eye colour and blood group.
 Genes work in pairs.
 For everything that we inherit we get one gene from our mother and one from our father.

-People only have SCD or thalassaemia if they inherit 2 unusual haemoglobin genes - one from their mother and one from their father.
-People who inherit just one unusual gene are known as "carriers" (some people call this having a "trait").
+People only have sickle cell or thalassaemia if they inherit two unusual haemoglobin genes - one from their mother, and one from their father.
+People who inherit just one unusual gene are known as 'carriers' (some people call this having a 'trait').
 Carriers are healthy and do not have the disease, although they can experience some problems in situations where their bodies might not get enough oxygen, for example, having an anaesthetic.

-When both parents are carriers the baby has:
+When both parents are carriers each baby has:

-- a 1 in 4 (25%) chance of not being affected - the baby will not have or carry a disease - a 1 in 4 (25%) chance of inheriting both unusual haemoglobin genes and having a haemoglobin disease - a 2 in 4 (50%) chance of inheriting 1 unusual haemoglobin gene and being a carrier
+- a 1 in 4 (25%) chance of not being affected - the baby will not have or carry a disease - a 1 in 4 (25%) chance of inheriting both unusual haemoglobin genes and having a haemoglobin disease